 If you have old silver flatware that you no longer use or want, or need quick cash, selling your silverware near you can be a good way to make fast money.
 This post gives information on the most common ways to sell your silver flatware near you.

-You can learn more about selling silver flatware in this post, including our No. 1 recommendation, which is actully online silver buyer CashforSilverUSA, which will give you a free, quick quote, and 100% free shipping and returns — right from your home (which is actually the closest place to sell your flatware!).
+Our No. 1 recommendation is online silver buyer CashforSilverUSA, which will give you a free, quick quote, and 100% free shipping and returns — right from your home (which is actually the closest place to sell your flatware!).

 You can, of course, turn to Google and search for “buyers of silverware near me” where you can physically bring your silverware to sell:

 You can learn more about selling silver flatware in this post.
 If you're searching “near me,” these are the places that you'll likely find nearby:

 You can pawn it if you need cash quickly, but just know that you’re not likely to get the best deal.
 Most pawn shops only pay about half the resale value of whatever it is they’re buying.
 Also, pawn shops typically won’t buy silver-plated silverware, so keep this in mind depending on the items you have.